Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 Now, as a seller, there’s a few companies that say that they do it.
 But there’s two things that are happening.
 One is you have these fragmented softwares, and it becomes very expensive to connect them, it’s very inefficient.
 Even with three softwares, you still need another three to do all these other things.
 So you end up using seven or eight to run your business and you still need spreadsheets to fill in all the blanks.
 That’s one issue.

-The second issue is that there’s a lot of companies out there that say they do all these things and then you get into the car, you realise that there’s no engine and you cannot drive.
+The second issue is that there’s a lot of companies out there that say they do all these things and then you get into the car, you realize that there’s no engine and you cannot drive.
 You’ve already paid the implementation fee, so you can’t back out – it’s literally a sunk cost.
 I’ve made a lot of mistakes on implementations and software and I’ve lost a lot of money.

 A lot of these Software as a Service companies take a percentage of revenue.
 It’s really a disservice to the sellers because it doesn’t matter whether your order’s $1 or $1,000, it’s still the same processing power to process that transaction.
 The server doesn’t care what the dollar value of your order is.
-These software companies figure out a way to capitalise on taking a piece of your money, your revenue, your sales.
+These software companies figure out a way to capitalize on taking a piece of your money, your revenue, your sales.

 So just like I disrupted the vacuum space, and the air purifier space and the coffee space, I have now focused on disrupting the marketplace selling space on the software side.
 We have built an all-in-one solution, unifying all the fragmented disbundled softwares into one solution, all in the cloud doing it better than anybody else does it and doing it for a fraction of the cost.